Supervision for Psychologists and Mental Health Professionals

 Meet Your Supervisor

-Jessica is a Board-Approved Supervisor with over 10 years of experience in private practice and more than 5 years supervising psychologists across various stages of their careers.
+Jessica Barrett is an endorsed Clinical Psychologist registered with the Australian Health Practitioner Regulation Agency and a Board-Approved Supervisor.
+She has over 10 years experience working in private practice and more than 7 years experience supervising psychologists across various stages of their careers.

 Are you wanting supervision to support your clients affected by Type 1 Diabetes?